Looking for some of the best logos of all time and their meaning?

 Several individuals say that the three lines represent the stripes on the trefoil emblem symbolizes the company’s focus on variety, while the three trefoil leaves stand for three parts of the world (North America, Europe, and Asia) where you can buy its products.

-The current Nordstorm logo is simple and timeless.
-Its unique style is the result of the style of the type by which it had been inspired.
-This Nordstrom logo was designed using one of the fonts that are most likely from the Optima family.
+The current Nordstrom logo is simple and timeless.
+This Nordstrom logo is one of the best logos that was designed using one of the fonts that are most likely from the Optima family.

 Vans is a famous clothing company that’s more curated to skateboarders and hipsters.
 The first logo that the company used was just a printed version of the word VANS.
 A line extended from the top of the V with ‘ANS’ written in slightly smaller letters underneath it.
 One of the most popular logos when it comes to clothing and shoes, Vans is a perfect example what an excellently executed underrated logo looks like.